rohit507/UMD-CMSC498a-Intro-to-ESD/src/GPIO/layout.md

 [^edge-exp]: A rising edge is the pin's value changing from a 0 to a 1, and a falling
              edge is the value changing from a 1 to a 0.

 The Interrupt Controller uses an internal flag to determine whether or not to perform a context switch, and this flag is not automatically turned off once it has been set.
 @@
 This means that if you don't manually disable the flag, the interrupt handler will execute repeatedly until the flag is disabled.

+This might not seem useful, but consider a case where you've got a number of interrupts coming in simultaneously.
 @@
+Because the flag isn't automatically disabled, you can handle one incoming interrupt, disable the flag for that particular interrupt, and know that the Interrupt Controller will automatically call another handler to care of the other interrupts.

 _Interrupt chaining_ lets you keep your code small, and modular while still being able to handle many quickly incoming events.
 @@